KeyWeeUsr/the-book-of-v/source/chapter-4-rpg.rst

 to travel - back, left or right - which helps with directly assigning them to traveler's location property since it should return either its old value or the new one for the desired direction if not ``nil``.

+The function moving our traveler will require a mutable instance of traveler
+|struct|_ and an immutable string for the direction.
+Mutability can again be
+achieved by ``mut`` :doc:`keyword <keywords>`.

+.. include:: vsource/rpg-move-fn-signature.v
+   :code: v